virteal/Inox/README.md

 Sometimes some things have a class that is the combination of multiple base classes.
 For example a text and an array are both iterable things even thougth one is a value whereas the other one is an object made of multiple values.
 To avoid extra complexity Iɴᴏx provide a single inheritance default solution.

-As a consequence `class( something)` produces a single tag, the name of the class of the thing considered.
-Verb `ìmplements?( thing, method )` tells about the existence of said method for the class of said thing.
+As a consequence `class( something )` produces a single tag, the name of the class of the thing considered.
+Verb `ìmplements?( thing, /method )` tells about the existence of said method for the class of said thing.
 By default things implements their own methods and inherit the method of their _super class_, ie the class they _extend_.

 That basic solution is extensible by defining a `my_class.method` that is free to lookup for the desired method the way it wants.
 See also `.missing-method` about _virtual methods_ whose definition is determined _on the fly_ at _run time_, a sometimes slow but otherwise radically flexible solution.